 Today, White Rock Center of Hope is still a volunteer driven non-profit ecumenical organization dedicated to making a difference in people’s lives by providing a place where the community works together to satisfy their neighbor’s basic human needs.

 After a garage sale fundraiser in 1997, volunteers surveyed the plethora of leftover clothing, furniture, books, dishes, glassware and collectibles and said, “With all this stuff, we ought to open a store!”
-Not long after that, Ed Boyer and his wife Rita founded the White Rock Center of Hope Resale Shop which has raised over $3 million to support the Center’s basic needs service to low-income community residents.
-The store annually provides over $350,000 to help fund the Center’s community services.
+Not long after that, Ed Boyer and his wife Rita founded the White Rock Center of Hope Resale Shop which has raised over $4 million to support the Center’s basic needs service to low-income community residents.
+The store now provides $400,000 a year to help fund the Center’s community services.

 By 1998, it became apparent that the White Rock Center of Hope had outgrown its quarters in the church basement.
 That realization began the campaign to purchase a permanent home.
 With the growing support of over 50 churches and organizations and many generous gifts great and small, the Center moved to its current location in 1999, along with the Resale Store.
-What started as a food pantry serving two zip codes has expanded to include five east Dallas zip codes where residents are served by access to a clothes closet, emergency rent or utility assistance, Christmas joy, school supplies and bus passes.
+Early 2020, the building was completely paid off.
+What started as a food pantry serving two zip codes has expanded to include five east Dallas zip codes where residents are served with access to food, a clothes closet, emergency rent or utility assistance, and bus passes.

 At its beginning, the Center assisted 1,135 families.
 By the time they moved into their own building, neighbors were assisting nearly four times that many families (4,462).
-In 2016, the White Rock Center of Hope helped 9,100 families with food, financial aid, clothing, school supplies and toys for the holidays.
+In 2019, the White Rock Center of Hope helped 6,873unique individuals with food, financial aid, clothing, and a bus pass to a job interview or medical appointment.